reworkhow/SBayesAPP/README.md

 SBayesAPP (Summary-data-based Bayesian method leveraging biological Annotations to quantify Pleiotropy and Polygenicity) is a Bayesian framework for dissecting the shared genetic architecture between complex traits using GWAS summary statistics and functional annotations.

 This method estimates:
-- Annotation-stratified coheritability enrichment
+- Annotation-stratified genetic covariance matrix
-- SNP effect correlation (pleiotropy)
+- Annotation-stratified SNP effect covariance matrix
-- Shared polygenicity (proportion of causal variants affecting both traits)
+- Polygenic proportions

 SBayesAPP enables researchers to identify whether enrichment arises from many shared variants with weak effects or few variants with strong pleiotropic effects.